Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 balos beach

 Heraklion – Balos Beach road.
-Google maps 2022.
+Google Maps 2024.

-After some years living in Crete, and many traveling on the island, I’m an advocate of seeing Crete a place at a time.
+After years of living in Crete and many trips on the island, I advocate seeing Crete one place at a time.
 Slow travel on Crete can be a rewarding experience.

-Stopping in different cities and changing accommodation every 2-3 days has always worked great for us.
-That being said, if you’re wondering whether to reach Balos from a remote location is worth the effort…. yes, it is!
+Stopping in different cities and changing accommodations every 2-3 days has always worked great for us.
+That being said, if you’re wondering whether reaching Balos from a remote location is worth the effort…. yes, it is!

-Traveling to Balos is always a trip worth taking, however, it’s very tiring to cover the long route Heraklion-Balos as a day trip.
+Traveling to Balos is always a trip worth taking, however, it’s very tiring to cover the long route Heraklion-Balos as a day trip if you drive.

-The best solution in such a case is to set aside a couple of days and make a few stops to see other areas.
+The best solution in such a case is to set aside a few days and make a few stops to see other areas.

 You can plan a stop to visit the Old Town of Rethymno or some of Rethymno’s beaches.
 And take a second break near Lake Kournas, in Georgioupoli, or Chania.